Review by Sunetra Chakravati,11/23/2016 5:11:13 PM

 Vodafone Smart ultra 7 in-depth review - Ultra-affordable star

-Our favourite differentiating bit of kit on this device though is the dummy call, a new weapon in the war against people you just really, really don’t want to speak to, like creeps, bores and estate agents.
+Our favourite differentiating bit of kit on this device though is the dummy call, a new weapon in the war against people you just really, really don’t want to speak to.
 Pressing the button from the slide-up home screen gives you 15 seconds to bury the device in a bag or pocket before it a fake call comes through, pick it up and an American woman asks you over and over again for you to send over a file, the perfect ruse!

 Except for the lack of neutral colour options and a camera that struggles in low light, it’s hard to find fault with this device, especially at the price point.
 Even in the crowded room that is sub-£200 online exclusive handsets, the Blu Vivo 6 does a good job of out-speccing the competition and also living up to the this spec.
 Built solidly and well finished, the manufacturer with their first UK handset has delivered a bolt from the Blu

 Operating System: Android™6.0 (Marshmallow) + Bundled Amazon and other apps

 Resolution: 1920 x 1080, 401ppi

 Processor: MediaTek octo-core chipset, 4GB RAM

 Fingerprint sensor: Yes